 Asure strives to enable its employees to pursue truth, seek knowledge, and develop understanding of what it means to be a member of a civil society.
 Freedom of speech and expression are indispensable to Asure's mission.
 While each member of Asure enjoys freedom of speech and expression both within and outside the workplace, such freedom also comes with responsibility.
 Asure vigorously supports the rights of all employees of Asure to freely express their views and to peacefully and lawfully protest against actions and opinions with which they disagree.
 Asure also recognizes that the right to free speech and expression is not absolute.
 It must be balanced against the company's obligation to the principles of freedom and to provide a secure and civil environment where employees can freely exchange ideas and openly engage in deliberation and debate.
 Open-mindedness, civility, respect, decency, and sensitivity for the opinions and rights of others, however different from one's own, are crucial to fulfilling Asure's mission.
 Asure is committed to freedom of speech and expression and therefore does not have an obligation to insulate members of the Asure team from ideas and opinions that are objectionable, offensive, unwise, ill-conceived, or hateful in nature.
-Unprotected speech violates the law or Asure policies.
-It shall be prohibited and handled through established disciplinary processes (Asure's Employee Handbook outlines its disciplinary policies and procedures).
+Unprotected speech that violates the law or Asure policies shall be prohibited and handled through established disciplinary processes (Asure's Employee Handbook outlines its disciplinary policies and procedures).
 Consistent with the Code of Business Conduct and Ethics, the Company offers training for employees of Asure about civil discourse and the freedom of speech and expression.
-Support and resources are provided for members of Asure Software who experience speech or expression that they find objectionable, offensive, unwise, ill-conceived, or hateful in nature.
+Support and resources are provided for members of Asure Software who experience speech or expression that they find objectionable, offensive, unwise, ill-conceived, or hater Software who experience speech or expression that they find objectionable, offensive, unwise, ill-conceived, or hater Software who experience speech or expression that they find objectionable, offensive, unwise, i